 While everyone wastes time on their bad days, you already have a head start by turning yours around in a jiffy!

 6. Take intentional breaks.

-Have you started your day feeling energized and productive, only to sit down at your computer becoming sluggish and tired by the afternoon?
+Have you started your day feeling energized and productive, only to sit at your computer, becoming sluggish and tired by the afternoon?

 Once executed, this will probably be one of your favorite new habits.

-This sounds obvious, but not many people truly understand the value of doing so.
+This sounds obvious, but few people truly understand the value of doing so.

 For example: “Thank You – Gina Su, Life Coach.”

 Have fun with these new habits, and give yourself time to master them.

 Once they become second nature, you’ll be on to bigger and better things!